When you purchase through links on our site, we may earn a commission. Here’s how it works.

 As Family Pets

 This mix has everything cat owners would want in a cat, a gloriously soft luxurious coat, high intelligence and cleverness, good health, and an incredibly positive attitude.
-They will range from very docile to rambunctious depending on genetics and home environment.
-This kitty will do well with children of all ages but may need to be supervised around small children and babies due to their larger size and high hunting instincts.
+Depending on genetics and home environment, they will range from very docile to rambunctious.
+This kitty does well with children of all ages but should be under supervision around small children and babies due to their larger size and high hunting instincts.
 They may not be a perfect choice for first-time cat owners or cat owners who have a tough time setting and sticking to boundaries.
-Overall, this is one mixed cat that almost any feline lover would jump at the chance to have.

 Frequently Asked Questions